-The Tragedy of Robin Williams: The Man, the Myth and Why His Death Remains So Hard to Process
+The Tragedy of Robin Williams: The Man, the Myth and Why His Legacy Remains So Complicated - E!
+Online

 That would be a devastating diagnosis for anyone, but compounded with an already fragile emotional state, an addictive personality and a life's work based on mental agility and rapid-fire talk and movement, it became an irreconcilable fate.

-It also didn't immediately occur to us to think of Williams' career as having been in decline, a concept that only became clearer posthumously as you looked at the cluster of films he had spent the last 10 years doing.
+It also didn't immediately occur to most people to think of Williams' career as having been in decline, a concept that only became clearer posthumously once you looked at the cluster of films he had spent the last 10 years doing.

-Aside from a few bright spots such as his World's Greatest Dad, directed by his close friend Bobcat Goldthwait, he churned out mostly forgettable film fare when compared to his most enduring movies—all of which, including Dead Poets Society, Good Morning, Vietnam, Mrs. Doubtfire, The Birdcage, Aladdin and Good Will Hunting, for which he won an Oscar, were made in the 1980s and '90s.
+Aside from a few bright spots such as World's Greatest Dad, directed by his close friend Bobcat Goldthwait, he churned out mostly forgettable film fare when compared to his most enduring movies—all of which, including Dead Poets Society, Good Morning, Vietnam, Mrs. Doubtfire, The Birdcage, Aladdin and Good Will Hunting, for which he won an Oscar, were made in the 1980s and '90s.
 He stole enough scenes, whether it was playing Teddy Roosevelt in the Night at the Museum franchise or voicing a penguin in Happy Feet, and "branched out" enough—Law & Order: SVU had a real run turning beloved comedians into serial killers—to never leave the conversation.
 And his iconic roles were so iconic that they more than pulled their weight for multiple decades.

 Plus, there was always the delight of his talk show appearances, mini performances every one of them, when he had one of his movies to promote—and he always had something going on.
-In addition to regularly showing up for Comic Relief with co-hosts Whoopie Goldberg and Billy Crystal, he had a hit with 2002's Robin Williams: Live on Broadway.
-His 2008 tour and subsequent HBO special Weapons of Self-Destruction—at the time only a political pun mixed with a perfectly common level of comedy-world self-deprecation—earned him his ninth Emmy nomination.
+In addition to regularly showing up for Comic Relief with co-hosts Whoopi Goldberg and Billy Crystal, he had a hit with 2002's Robin Williams: Live on Broadway.

+His 2008 tour and subsequent HBO special Weapons of Self-Destruction—at the time mainly a topical political pun mixed with a perfectly common level of comedy-world self-deprecation—earned him his ninth Emmy nomination.
 (Williams said he considered naming the tour "Remember the Alimony," financial precariousness due to his two divorces and lavish lifestyle becoming a frequent topic in his later years.)

+Vulnerability was one of the key qualities that made him so special, Lewis Black remembers his friend in a clip on the Williams YouTube channel.
+"The vulnerability that he brought on stage with him.
+I don't know how you can describe that to people, but he had it, in a sense that I really don't want to be anywhere else but here—and not because of me, but because of you."

 Williams' mind "was a museum of a lot of different rooms," Crystal told E!
-News at the Come Inside My Mind premiere earlier this month.
+News at the Come Inside My Mind premiere in 2018.
 "There was the funny room, there was a hilarity room, there was a quiet room, there was the sad room.
-There was just the empty room that nothing happened in that, I don't know, we would fill up with laughter, we would fill up with characters, we'd fill up with just talk as friends.
+There was just the empty room that nothing happened in that, I don't know, we would fill up with laughter, we would fill up with characters, we'd fill up with just talk as friends."

 "As we got older, over the years," since starting Comic Relief in 1986, "when we really started to understand each other and how important friendship can be, that mind—he started to let it open up to me, and mine to him.
-From you mind, that leads to your heart, and that's where we ended up."
+From your mind, that leads to your heart, and that's where we ended up."

-"He's a loss across every board," added Bob Saget, referring to Williams' wide-ranging body of work and the generosity that prevented him from turning down any performance if it was for a good cause.
+Bob Saget called Williams' death "a loss across every board," referring to his friend's wide-ranging body of work and the generosity that prevented him from turning down any performance if it was for a good cause.
 "It's incredibly sad he's gone."

 One year after Williams' death, it still didn't seem real—not least because a handful of projects, including Night at the Museum: Secret of the Tomb, were released posthumously.

-But fast forward to now and you're still just as inclined to want to forget that the actor with the perpetually smiling face (which may have been the reason why he made for an extra-creepy creep in thrillers like Insomnia and One Hour Photo), whose movies are still playing on loop up and down the cable guide, is gone.
+But fast forward to now and you're still just as inclined to want to forget that the actor with the perpetually smiling face (which may have been the reason why he made for an extra-creepy creep in thrillers like Insomnia and One Hour Photo), whose movies are still streaming and playing on repeat up and down the cable guide, is gone.

 In the last year of his life Williams had returned to a starring role on TV for the first time since Mork and Mindy, playing Sarah Michelle Gellar's advertising-exec dad in the CBS sitcom The Crazy Ones, but the show was canceled in May 2014 after one season.
 During filming he lived alone in an apartment in Los Angeles.

-"I'm kicking myself for not visiting him during that time," his son Zak Williams says in Itzkoff's Robin.
+"I'm kicking myself for not visiting him during that time," his son Zak says in Itzkoff's Robin.
 "Because I think that was a very lonely period for him.
 In retrospect, I feel like I should have been there, spending time with him.
 Because someone who needs support was not getting the support he needed."

 When the show was in the works, however, there was at least a lot of outward excitement and hopes for its success, considering its lead actors.
 "He is a legend," Gellar gushed to E!
 News in 2013.
 "Think about it: Greatest stand-up comic of all time, Academy Award winner and nicest man on the planet."
-"It's like if Gandhi did stand-up," Williams quipped.

 When Williams died, Gellar joined the outpouring of former co-stars, friends and fans paying tribute, writing on social media, "My life is a better place because I knew Robin Williams.
 To my children he was Uncle Robin, to everyone he worked with, he was the best boss anyone had ever known, and to me he was not just an inspiration but he was the father I had always dreamed of having."

 Williams serving in an inspirational, paternal, or otherwise life-changing capacity would become a running theme from those who crossed paths with him over the years.
-Ben Affleckcredited him with no less than jump-starting his entire career by agreeing to be in Good Will Hunting, which in addition to earning Williams a Best Supporting Actor Oscar made Best Original Screenplay winners out of Affleck and Matt Damon.
+Ben Affleck credited him with no less than jump-starting his entire career by agreeing to be in Good Will Hunting, which in addition to earning Williams a Best Supporting Actor Oscar made Best Original Screenplay winners out of Affleck and Matt Damon.

 "Most people can't point to the moment that changed their life in such a dramatic way, but I can," Affleck told The Guardian in late 2016.
 "It was the moment that Robin decided to take a flyer on that movie.
 I'll always feel a huge debt to him although now I'll never get to repay it."
 What happened to Williams eventually was "one of these incredibly horrible diseases that destroys the mind and that was especially cruel to a guy like Robin who was always so brilliant and quick witted.
 And on a totally selfish level, he's the reason why I got successful in this business.
 If Robin hadn't done Good Will Hunting, Matt and I would still be sitting there today talking about how we could update that script."

-Gellar again paid tribute to Williams last year on the third anniversary of his death, captioning a photo of them together, "Robin, we keep you with us this through all the gifts you have left, of which there are many.
+In a tribute to Williams on the third anniversary of his death, Gellar captioned a photo of them together, "Robin, we keep you with us this through all the gifts you have left, of which there are many.
 So today, watch one of his movies, listen to his comedy specials or quote your favorite joke.
 You were a comedy genius, a phenomenal actor and a great friend.
 We miss you everyday, but today especially."

-Not that people were under the illusion that Williams was some sort of saint.
+She touchingly remembered her late TV dad on his birthday, as well, writing, "Grief takes everyone on a different path.
+On my journey, I have finally reached the point, where when I think of you, instead of the rush of hot tears, I feel a huge smile spread across my face.
+I know how truly blessed I am to have been, even a small part, of your life.
+Tonight I'm going to show my kids #mrsdoutfire for the first time, and continue to keep both your memory and genius alive.
+You are beloved RW."

-His past battles with substance abuse were well-documented, and plenty of people witnessed such behavior when he was coming up as a young comedian in the 1970s and early 1980s.
-As time went by he rarely slowed down long enough to give his co-stars or crew anything to worry about as far as his mental state was concerned.
+Williams' battles with substance abuse were well-documented, often in his own jovial anecdotes, and plenty of people witnessed his excessive behavior when he was coming up as a young comedian in the 1970s and early 1980s.
+But as time went by, he rarely slowed down long enough to give his co-stars or crew pause as far as his mental state was concerned.
 He was always taking on new projects, always trying to make people laugh, always showing up for others.

 Drinking is "trying to fill the hole, and it's fear and you're kind of going, 'What am I doing to my career?'"
 Williams reminisced on Marc Maron's WTF podcast in 2011.
 "And you start thinking, 'You know what would be great at this point?
 Rehab!'
 But it's the idea of, just, you bottom out."